monolayer/monorepo/docs/guide/schema-definition/databases.md

 # Databases

-`monolayer` will be aware of all your [databases](./glossary.md#database) through exported database defintions from a single databases file.
+`monolayer-pg` will be aware of all your [databases](./glossary.md#database) through exported database defintions from a single databases file.

-You can think of the databases file as the entrypoint for all the databases and schemas you want to manage with `monolayer`.
+You can think of the databases file as the entrypoint for all the databases and schemas you want to manage with `monolayer-pg`.

 As a starting point, you are given a default folder/file structure for the `db` folder and a `databases.ts` file it.